ADAST: Attentive Cross-domain EEG-based Sleep Staging Framework with Iterative Self-Training: Method

-Due to the domain shift between the source and target domains, we aim to further improve robustness of the generated pseudo labels.
-Therefore, we jointly train dual classifiers $C_1$ and $C_2$ that share the same architecture.
-Our dual-classifier approach has two main benefits.
-First, it helps the model to avoid the variance in the training data.
-Second, the average prediction vector of two classifiers decreases the probability of low-confident predictions.
-Since the two classifiers share the same architecture, we need to ensure their diversity and make sure they do not converge to the same predictions during training.
+Notably, we design the two classifiers such that they share the same architecture, i.e., a single fully connected layer.
+This helps limiting the total number of parameters in the model and avoid pruning to overfitting.
+Consequently, we need to ensure that their predictions are diversified and they do not converge to become the one classifier throughout training.
 Thus, we add a regularization term $ | \theta_{C_1}^\intercal \theta_{C_2} |$ on the weights of the two classifiers as inspired by \cite{tri_training}, where $\theta_{C_1}$, $\theta_{C_2}$ represent the weights of $C_1$ and $C_2$ respectively.
 This regularization term ensures the diversity of the two classifiers and helps them to produce different yet correct predictions.
 The final prediction vector is the averaged vector of the predictions of both classifiers.

 Formally, in each iteration, we first calculate the average probability $\mathbf{p}_{t}$ of the two classifiers, and the corresponding target pseudo labels $\hat{y}_{t}$ as follows.

 The target classification loss $\mathcal{L}_{\mathrm{cls}}^{t}$ based on the above pseudo labels is defined as follows.

 where $\mathbbm{1}$ is the indicator function, which is set to be 1 when the condition is met, and set to 0 otherwise.
 The target classification loss $\mathcal{L}_{\mathrm{cls}}^{t}$ optimizes the feature extractor $F$, the target domain-specific attention $A_t$ as well as the dual classifiers $C_1$ and $C_2$.